A semiparametric generalized exponential regression model with a principled distance-based prior: Discussions and Conclusions

 \section{Discussions and Conclusions}

-The Western Ghats, a formidable mountain range running parallel to the western coast of the Indian subcontinent, have a significant role in shaping precipitation patterns in Southern India.
-This impact is especially notable during the monsoon season, responsible for a substantial portion of the yearly rainfall of the region that is essential for ecosystem vitality and agricultural sustenance.
-The Western Ghats can be divided into Northern, Middle, and Southern regions.
-The proposed semiparametric generalized exponential (GE) regression model provides a reasonable fit for the wet-day rainfall data for all three regions.
-The model allows the marginal distributions to be the popular GE distribution.

-With its shape and rate parameters, the GE distribution felicitates more rigorous skewness attributes than several other distributions.
+With its shape and rate parameters, the generalized exponential (GE) distribution facilitates more rigorous skewness attributes than several other distributions, specifically the exponential distribution.
 Thus, it is a better choice as a potential flexible model to incorporate high positive skewness in the data.
-Additionally, depending on the shape parameter, the varying nature of the hazard function provides GE distribution more compatibility in fitting into complex data structures.
-In the regression arena, semiparametric regression is a powerful statistical method that combines the flexibility of the nonparametric models with the interpretability and efficiency of the parametric models.
+Additionally, by varying the shape parameter, the hazard function of the GE distribution can adapt flexibly, making it more suitable for modeling complex data structures.
+In the regression arena, semiparametric regression is a powerful statistical method that combines the flexibility of nonparametric models with the interpretability and efficiency of parametric models.
 The superiority of our proposed model in capturing nonlinearity compared to the corresponding parametric model is depicted in Sections \ref{sec:Simulation} and \ref{sec:Data_Application}.
-On the other hand, PC prior is a principled distance-based prior that penalizes departure from a base model and is used for specifying priors on parameters where it is difficult to elicit from expert knowledge directly.
-This paper introduces a PC prior for the shape parameter in the GE distribution, with the motivation of driving the GE distribution closer to the characteristics of the exponential distribution, a well-known probability distribution model for classical rainfall modeling.
+On the other hand, penalized complexity (PC) prior is a principled distance-based prior that penalizes departure from a base model.
+It is used for specifying priors on parameters that are difficult to elicit directly from expert knowledge.
+This paper introduces a PC prior for the GE shape parameter, with the motivation of driving the GE distribution closer to the characteristics of the exponential distribution, a well-known probability distribution model for classical rainfall modeling.

+The proposed semiparametric GE regression model reasonably fits the wet-day rainfall data for the Northern, Middle, and Southern regions of the Western Ghats mountain range of India.
+We observe a consistent overall trend with periodic fluctuations in the Northern and Middle Western Ghats regions.
+However, a declining trend is prominent in the Southern Western Ghats region.
+This observation is further supported by the decadal analysis of rainfall changes in these three regions, where only the Southern region exhibits a clear and significant negative value, indicating the effects of climate change.
+This research enhances our comprehension of the intricate climatic dynamics within the Western Ghats and emphasizes the critical role of precise predictive models in anticipating seasonal rainfall variations.